Why the Monster?

 But by doing the work properly, consistently, and in a way that fits how advice businesses actually run.

-When that support is in place, the monster loosens its grip, work flows better, and people can focus on what they’re meant to be doing.
+When that support is in place, Drag loosens its grip, work flows better, and people can focus on what they’re meant to be doing.

 That’s our role.